 UPDATED TO REFLECT REVISED STANDARD, ISO 14001:2015

 An Environmental Management System (EMS) is a widely-used, systematic, yet flexible approach to managing compliance and improving environmental performance.
-The CRC EMS Guidance consists of explanatory modules, Excel-based tools and sample procedures that are customized for the retail industry.
+The Retail Compliance Center EMS Guidance consists of explanatory modules, Excel-based tools and sample procedures that are customized for the retail industry.
 The guidance is based on the International Organization for Standardization (ISO) 14001 standard for environmental management which follows a Plan-Do-Check-Act cycle of continuous improvement.
 This guidance can be used to optimize an existing EMS, pull compliance programs into an EMS framework or to develop a new EMS.
 It can also be used to improve a compliance program without implementing an entire EMS.

 Download the EMS Guidance Modules in pdf () and the EMS Tools in Excel ().

 Introduces EMS concepts and covers steps for successfully implementing or optimizing an EMS.

 Covers the planning steps for building an EMS--Scope & Policy; Environmental Aspects; Legal and Other Requirements; Objectives and Targets; and Environmental Programs.

 This module relates to implementation of the EMS--Roles and Responsibilities; Training; Communications; Documentation and Controls and Emergency Planning.